IhorMIX/Chat/README.md

 ## Description

-Users should be able to create chats
+- Users should be able to create chats.
-Connect to exist and delete if the user created the chat.
+- Connect to exist and delete if the user created the chat.

 ## Tech Stack